Artificial Intelligence: Smarter machines, smarter marketing – the promise of AI

 Make sure your buyer finds all the content that’s relevant to a topic, such as this one:

-Use predictive analytics: “Predictive analytics are what Nostradamus and the Farmer’s Almanac tried to do,” Robbert says.
+Use predictive analytics: “Predictive analytics is what Nostradamus and the Farmer’s Almanac tried to do,” Robbert says.
 AI sharpens the human ability to predict the future.

 But predictive analytics are evolving quickly, following this progression: